1:3 Other Ways to Make the Sausage

 They-are-the-miner based proof-of-work systems maintain their relevance as users agree that "sacrifice" is important to maintain the integrity of the ledger.
 Rather than transacting directly on the main chain, side chains and off chain solutions could develop that occasionally write transactions to the main chain to for events important enough to spend the electricity for.

 You-elect-the-miner systems are chosen over they-are-the-miner systems with the same logic.
-Eg. sidechains will store hashes onto the main "you-elect-the-miner" based chain to prove globally that a transaction happened.
+Eg. sidechain/off chain solutions will use main "you-elect-the-miner" based chain to prove globally that a transaction happened.

 You-are-the-miner multi-consensus private chains will operate independently of main chains in overlapping networks of trust.
 "They-are" and "You-elect" based systems could still exist and be referenced by such "you-are" based systems if there is enough economic incentive to keep monolithic ledgers operating.